 - Independent test work confirms that anorthosite from the White Mountain mine provides very high leach recoveries with short leaching times for aluminum and calcium dissolution, a key first step in the production of a waste-free smelter grade "Green Alumina" product for the aluminum industry. - The Company is co-funding the production of smelter grade alumina ("SGA") from anorthosite at KPM in Kingston, Ontario.
 Approximately 4 kg of SGA will be produced to allow several large aluminum companies to test this as a potential feed as a green, waste free replacement to bauxite. - The Company completed an initial sampling program on the high-grade Nukittooq Nb-Ta project and on December 14, 2020, the Company reported 112 meters of 19.35% Nb2O5, which is some of the highest niobium mineralization reported by a public company.
 The Company completed an extensive metallurgical program on the niobium-tantalum samples collected in 2020.
-The metallurgical work was carried out by SGS Canada and demonstrated that a 55.3% niobium concentrate could be made at a 66% global recovery (see NR2021-06). - In the second half of 2021 the Company staked an exploration license (M-306) in Greenland.
-The Company hopes to commence reconnaissance exploration work in the first half of 2022. - On November 10th, 2021, the Greenland government passed legislation which will ban the exploration and exploitation of any mineral projects with over 100 ppm uranium content.
-As a result, the Company has put all work on the Nukittooq Nb-Ta project on hold as the uranium content is above this threshold.
-The Company is reviewing its options for this project under the new legislation (see NR2021-07). - In October and November 2021, the Company's board of directors all participated in providing a loan facility to the Company for working capital purposes.
+The metallurgical work was carried out by SGS Canada and demonstrated that a 55.3% niobium concentrate could be made at a 66% global recovery (see NR2021-06). - In the second half of 2021 the Company staked an exploration license (M-306) in Greenland which hosts a large quantity of anorthosite.
+The Company hopes to commence initial exploration work on this project in the second half of 2022. - On November 10th, 2021, the Greenland government passed legislation which banned the exploration and exploitation of any mineral projects with over 100 ppm uranium content.
+As a result, the Company put all work on the Nukittooq Nb-Ta project on hold as the uranium content is above this threshold.
+The Company is reviewing its options for this project under the new legislation (see NR2021-07).
+Work will recommence on this project if/when legislation allows. - In October and November 2021, the members of the Company's board of directors all participated in providing a loan facility to the Company for working capital purposes.
+Further advances were made in May and July 2022. - The Company has been in discussions with a number of parties with regard to advancing the REE, Nb/Ta and anorthosite projects.